 Not all e-learning is created equal.
 We've all seen call center agents' eyes glaze over just minutes into a video or e-learning module.
 Just because you have added a few clipart characters or a video or two doesn’t mean that it will be more engaging.
 There are lots of ways to engage learners.
 Here are three tried and true design principles to keep in mind:

-1. It is more effective to use a combination of media types than using text alone or video alone.
+Using a combination of media types is more effective than using text alone or video alone.
 The most effective pairing is visual and audio together.
 Bear in mind that people can generally only pay attention to one visual and one audio element at a given time, so keep it uncomplicated.

-3. People generally absorb information more effectively when they feel like a ‘human’ element is included and when content is personalized, conversational, and informal.
-So incorporate one-on-one conversations with subject matter experts wherever possible.
+People generally absorb information more effectively when they feel like a ‘human’ element is included and when content is personalized, conversational, and informal.
+So, incorporate one-on-one conversations with subject matter experts wherever possible.

 TIP!
 If you are using stock photo images in your learning (which makes perfect sense), make sure you have lots of diversity.
-A great resource for contact center agents and customer images of this type is Depositphotos.
-Be sure to keep your images diverse and avoid gestures that could be offensive to some cultures.
+Keep your images diverse and avoid gestures that could be offensive to some cultures.

 9. Keep Testing at the Forefront

-Many online learning programs tend to treat the testing component as an afterthought.
-Once again, go back to the Learning Outcomes and make sure the testing is both customized and aligned with your goals.
-Wherever possible, incorporate a variety of testing modalities and (particularly for contact center agents) lots of audio/chat/email examples of customer interactions that include both best practices and disasters to illustrate the reality of contact center life.
+Many online learning programs treat the testing component as an afterthought.
+Once again, go back to the Learning Outcomes and make sure the testing is customized and aligned with your goals.
+Wherever possible, incorporate a variety of testing modalities (particularly for contact center agents) and lots of audio/chat/email examples of customer interactions that include both best practices and disasters to illustrate the reality of contact center life.

-For more sophisticated environments, role-playing can be a critical tool.
-For example, after completing several soft skills modules and successfully passing the tests for comprehension, it makes sense to introduce a formal role-play to enable them to safely practice (and test) their ability to put what they have learned into a live environment.
+Role-playing can be an effective tool for more sophisticated environments.
+For example, after completing several soft skills modules and successfully passing the comprehension tests, it makes sense to introduce a formal role-play to enable them to safely practice (and test) their ability to put what they have learned into a live environment.
 You can hire a third party to help you with this or (better yet) recruit a few seasoned agents to participate.

 10. Make Sure It Can Be Easily Updated

-If there is anything the last few years have taught us is that you cannot predict what changes are going to take place in the contact center.
+If the last few years have taught us anything, it is that you cannot predict what changes will occur in the contact center.
 The frontline contact center agent is often the first point of contact when change occurs.

-Therefore, it is paramount that you be able to easily update your learning – without the need for complex programming or specialized support.
-Being able to update content yourself is not only cost-effective but, most importantly, time-sensitive.
-With that in mind, if you are building e-learning internally, choose your authoring software carefully.
+Therefore, it is paramount that you be able to easily update your learning without the need for complex programming or specialized support.
+Updating content yourself is not only cost-effective but, most importantly, time-sensitive.
+With that in mind, choose your authoring software carefully if you are building e-learning internally.
 The flashiest e-learning will not be helpful if it is constantly out of date.

 Conclusion

-Contact center agents learn best when they are given only the essential pieces of information needed to understand a concept and the ability to practice and apply their skills in a real environment.
+Contact center agents learn best when they are given only the essential information needed to understand a concept and are able to practice and apply their skills in a real environment.
 Simplicity and clarity are key.

 As the role of the contact center agent evolves, greater demand for more sophisticated skills and practical learning will grow.
 How you address that need – and, in turn, the needs of your customers – will be key to your success.